-1.2 Proposed priority risks
+1.3 Priority risks

-AEMO is proposing the following three priority risks for assessment in the 2024 GPSRR:
+AEMO has selected the following three priority risks for assessment in the 2024 GPSRR:

-- Circuit breaker failure (CBF) event in Latrobe Valley leading to trip of multiple large generating units and Basslink instability. - Non-credible loss of double circuit HumeLink 500 kV lines. - UFLS screening studies, including the contingencies specified in Table 10.
+- Circuit breaker failure (CBF) event in Latrobe Valley leading to trip of multiple large generating units and Basslink instability. - Non-credible loss of double circuit HumeLink 500 kV lines. - Under frequency load shedding (UFLS) screening studies, including the contingencies specified in Table 9 (in Section 3.5).

 Further details on these priority risks and the methodology used to identify them are included in Section 3.
+The risk assessment approach will also be described in further detail in the 2024 GPSRR.

-1.3 2024 GPSRR delivery plan
+1.4 2024 GPSRR delivery plan

-1.3.1 Project schedule
+1.4.1 Project schedule